Vikings: Farming and cuisine

 Food was often salted and enhanced with spices, some of which were imported like black pepper, while others were cultivated in herb gardens or harvested in the wild.
 Home grown spices included caraway, mustard and horseradish as evidenced from the Oseberg ship burial or dill, coriander, and wild celery, as found in cesspits at Coppergate in York.
 Thyme, juniper berry, sweet gale, yarrow, rue and peppercress were also used and cultivated in herb gardens.

 Vikings collected and ate fruits, berries and nuts.
 Apple (wild crab apples), plums and cherries were part of the diet, as were rose hips and raspberry, wild strawberry, blackberry, elderberry, rowan, hawthorn and various wild berries, specific to the locations.
 Hazelnuts were an important part of the diet in general and large amounts of walnut shells have been found in cities like Hedeby.
 The shells were used for dyeing, and it is assumed that the nuts were consumed.

 The invention and introduction of the mouldboard plough revolutionised agriculture in Scandinavia in the early Viking Age and made it possible to farm even poor soils.
 In Ribe, grains of rye, barley, oat and wheat dated to the 8th century have been found and examined, and are believed to have been cultivated locally.
 Grains and flour were used for making porridges, some cooked with milk, some cooked with fruit and sweetened with honey, and also various forms of bread.
 Remains of bread from primarily Birka in Sweden were made of barley and wheat.
 It is unclear if the Norse leavened their breads, but their ovens and baking utensils suggest that they did.
-Flax was a very important crop for the Vikings: it was used for oil extraction, food consumption and most importantly the production of linen.
+Flax was a very important crop for the Vikings: it was used for oil extraction, food consumption, and most importantly, the production of linen.
 More than 40% of all known textile recoveries from the Viking Age can be traced as linen.
-This suggests a much higher actual percentage, as linen is poorly preserved compared to wool for example.
+This suggests a much higher actual percentage, as linen is poorly preserved compared to wool, for example.

 The quality of food for common people was not always particularly high.
-The research at Coppergate shows that the Vikings in York made bread from whole meal flour—probably both wheat and rye—but with the seeds of cornfield weeds included.
+The research at Coppergate shows that the Vikings in York made bread from wholemeal flour—probably both wheat and rye—but with the seeds of cornfield weeds included.
 Corncockle (Agrostemma), would have made the bread dark-coloured, but the seeds are poisonous, and people who ate the bread might have become ill.
 Seeds of carrots, parsnip, and brassicas were also discovered, but they were poor specimens and tend to come from white carrots and bitter tasting cabbages.
 The rotary querns often used in the Viking Age left tiny stone fragments (often from basalt rock) in the flour, which when eaten wore down the teeth.
-The effects of this can be seen on skeletal remains of that period.
+The effects of this can be seen on skeletal remains from that period.